mcclown/AquaIPy/README.rst

 ----------

 Install aquaipy using ``pip``: ``$ pip install aquaipy``.
-Once that is complete you can import AquaIPy and connect to your light.
+Once that is complete you can import the AquaIPy class and connect to your lights.

 .. code:: python